TomWhitwell/MTM_Newsite_2022/8mu.md

 SCENARIO B:
 * LEDS: Slowly flashing LED next to FADE8
-* USB: A folder called MT_BOOT appears on the desktop
+* USB: A folder called MTM_BOOT appears on the desktop
 * RESULT: The board has the SAMD Bootloader but nothing else ❌
-* ACTION: Drop the 8mu firmware file onto MT_BOOT
+* ACTION: Drop the 8mu firmware file onto MTM_BOOT

 SCENARIO C:
 * LEDS: No Leds Lit
 * USB: A folder called CIRCUITPY appears on the desktop
 * RESULT: The board has the Circuit Python Firmware but no 8mu firmware ❌
-* ACTION: Doubleclick the reset button so that MT_BOOT appears on your desktop, drop the 8mu firmware file onto MT_BOOT
+* ACTION: Doubleclick the reset button so that MTM_BOOT appears on your desktop, drop the 8mu firmware file onto MTM_BOOT

 SCENARIO D:
 * LEDS: Flash on power connection, but no random LED flashes
 * USB: No folder mounts, Editor page is visible, but every channel is marked “Channel 0”
 * RESULT: Circuit Python has not installed the Flash file system ❌
-* ACTION: Doubleclick the reset button so that MT_BOOT appears on your desktop, add the 8mu Circuit Python Firmware.
+* ACTION: Doubleclick the reset button so that MTM_BOOT appears on your desktop, add the 8mu Circuit Python Firmware.
 Wait 30 seconds.
-Doubleclick again, and drop the 8mu firmware onto MT_BOOT
+Doubleclick again, and drop the 8mu firmware onto MTM_BOOT

 SCENARIO E:
 * LEDS: Flash on power connection, then random occasional LED flashes when board is touched